gabsanchezd/Revolution-Nutrition/README.md

 ![CampaignLevelFunnel](https://github.com/gabsanchezd/Revolution-Nutrition/blob/main/visuals/CampaignLevelFunnel.png?raw=true "CampaignLevelFunnel")
 - Impressions are high but too few sessions turn into orders, and clicks appear lower than orders, which hints at tracking or attribution issues.
 - Google Ads shows the best conversion and higher average order value, TikTok is middle of the pack, and Meta underperforms.
-- Net revenue is driven by search campaigns for BCAA and Whey Isolate, so continue investing in that campaign.
+- Search campaigns for BCAA and Whey Isolate drive net revenue.
 Sessions stay steady through the year while orders dip later, suggesting conversion erosion.

 ### CAC